 Arguably, this definition leaves room for interpretation of what is and is not considered ABA.
 Combined with a rocky history of practitioner misbehavior in the early days of ABA, and the door is left wide open for ABA criticism and debate.

 How does ABA therapy work?

-ABA practitioners subscribe to the philosophy that there are observable relationships between the environment and how one behaves.
+Modern ABA practitioners subscribe to the philosophy that there are observable relationships between the environment and how one behaves.
 ABA works by studying the ‘what, why, and how’ of these relationships to make meaningful changes for others.
 ABA is not only therapy, but it’s also a science.

 Controversy #1 – It’s overly formulaic.

 Some critics believe that ABA relies too heavily on a set of systematic principles.
 These concepts are sometimes described as unbending and dogmatic.
 Others say that ABA largely ignores cognitive processes like:

 While it’s true that ABA focuses heavily only on behaviors that can be observed and measured, an ABA therapist also relies on data analysis.
 This means it can be challenging to understand for anyone not specially trained in the techniques and terminology.

 Controversy #2 – It does not support neurodiversity.

 The published goals of Dr. O Ivar Lovaas, one of the pioneers of ABA autism therapy and many other early ABA programs, were to help individuals with autism spectrum disorders become “indistinguishable from their peers.”
 That included labeling some behaviors like hand-flapping and toe-walking as problems and actively working to reduce them.
 This is one of the biggest criticisms of ABA.
 Many advocates in the autism community disagree on whether those behaviors should or should not be targeted in traditional ABA therapy.